Personal Loan vs. Cash-Out Refinance: Which Should You Choose?

 How do I determine if the terms of a personal loan or a cash-out refinance are right for me?

 To decide whether to use a personal loan or to refinance, consider your priorities.
 For example, a mortgage refinancing would be better if you want lower monthly payments spread out over a longer period.
 If you only want to borrow a few thousand dollars, a personal loan would be better because there are no closing costs.
-Also, consider if you want to use your home as collateral.
+Also, consider whether you want to use your home as collateral.

 Can I get a personal loan or a cash-out refinance if I am self-employed?